joshbegley/nyt-latest/previous.md

 `At least 30 people were killed when a crushing crowd formed at the entrance to the fortress in northern Haiti.
 The Citadelle is one of the country’s most famous sites.`\
 https://www.nytimes.com/2026/04/12/us/haiti-stampede-citadelle-laferriere.html

-**Hungary’s Orban, a Beacon to the Right Wing, Concedes Election Defeat**\
+**Hungary’s Orban, Beacon to the Right, Concedes Election Defeat**\
-`Prime Minister Viktor Orban, who has inspired populist movements globally, could not overcome the growing dissatisfaction of his own citizens.`\
+`Prime Minister Viktor Orban, who has inspired stpopulist movements globally, could not overcome the growing dissatisfaction of his own citizens.`\
 https://www.nytimes.com/2026/04/12/world/europe/hungary-election-orban-magyar.html

 **A New Watch Fair Arrives in Geneva**\